LyonSyonII/akin/README.md

 The syntax is as follows:

 First, you declare the variables you'll use.
-A variable name must start with `&`, as it's the only way the macro can differentiate between macro or real declaratinons.
+A variable name must start with `&`, as it's the only way it can differentiate between macro or real declarations.

 ```rust
 let &variable = [v1, v2, v3, ...]